-Actor Jussie Smollett's conviction after staged racist attack on himself by court
+Actor Jussie Smollett's conviction overturned after he staged racist attack on himself

 American actor Jussie Smollett's conviction for faking a racist and homophobic attack in 2019 and lying to police has been overturned by a court.